andrew45110/network-intrusion-detection/README.md

-# Network Security Intrusion Detection - InSDN Dataset
+# ML-Based Network Intrusion Detection

 This project uses deep learning to detect network intrusions using the InSDN Dataset.
 The model achieves high accuracy in classifying network traffic as either Normal or Attack.